What is a ‘Right To Work’?

 – Non-EU Citizen (for citizens of countries outside the EU/EEA, not including Switzerland)

-Example images and guidance are also provided for each document type.
+Example images and guidance is also provided for each document to help you.

 Have I Provided What Is Needed?

-If you want to check your RTW Status, you can do so easily at any time by visiting the ‘Profile’ tab of the UVE Artiste app and selecting ‘My Documents’.
+To check your RTW Status, visit the ‘Profile’ tab of the UVE Artiste app and select ‘My Documents’ –

-Please note.
-If you are an existing member and see the words, “Your selection has now been locked by our administrator” under the Status that you selected, this means that we have manually verified your documents and your ‘Right to Work’ is approved.
-So that’s good news!
+If you see the words, “Your selection has now been locked by our administrator”, that is great news!
+It means that we have manually verified your documents and your ‘Right to Work’ is approved.

 How Do I Upload my RTW?

-Depending on the document selected, you will see various entry fields, help text and even an example to help guide you.
-Please take care to follow our guidelines carefully and remember that our moderation team manually check your documents.
+When you select a document, you will see various fields to enter, help text and an example image.
+Please follow the guidelines carefully and remember that our moderation team manually check all documents.

-Common reasons why a document may not be accepted:
+Common reasons why a document may not be accepted include:

-• The field information that you enter does not match that on the document uploaded
+• The field information entered does not match the photo

 • The image is blurry or not clear